Fadyazmy/doi-blog/content/blog/week-7/index.md

 ### <a name="assignmentTakeaways"></a> This week's assignment takeaways

 I learnt that I need to ask friends to practice whiteboard design questions with.
 It's sounds simple, but I didn't feel comfortable asking my design peers because I was worried I couldn't add as much value to them as they would with me.
-In hindsight, I think I should have tried harder to not act like a black sheep and embrace the fact that I'm a beginner and engage with everyone.
+In hindsight, I think I should have tried harder to not act like a black sheep and embrace the fact that I am a designer.

+And just to be extra clear, this was moment of low personal confidence.
+My time at DOI has been nothing short of just a community of amazing, welcoming and understanding folks.

 In preparation for the interview I spent a couple of hours watching mock design videos on YouTube, but I don't think it helped me get comfortable with the interview format.